 The dogs, family pets representing many breeds, and their owners who volunteer their time have been certified in pet therapy.
 It has been observed over and over that children's reading abilities improve as they gain confidence by reading to dogs.
 Why?
 The dogs listen uncritically and wag their tails as the kids read.
 In addition to reading improvement, Paws shows kids how to relate to dogs as pets.
 How?
 The loving relationship between the dog and its owner helps foster kindness, respect, and good animal interaction skills.
 Each participant is required to have a permission slip signed by a parent.

-Paws to Read Dates for 2013 (All at 2:30 pm at the Williamsburg Library)
+Below are the Paws to Read dates for 2015.
+All are at 2:30 pm at the James City County Library.